connectwithprakash/dsa-coding/one_last_mile/coding_problems/sliding_window/minimum_window_substring.md

 ```
 Input: s = "ADOBECODEBANC", t = "ABC"
 Output: "BANC"
-Explanation: The minimum window substring "BANC" includes 'A', 'B', and 'C' from string t.
+Explanation: The minimum window substring "BANC" inclAudes 'A', 'B', and 'C' from string t.

 Input: s = "a", t = "a"
 Output: "a"